 You don't rent any part of your home to your employer and use the rented portion to perform services as an employee.

-Can be a room or other separately identifiable space, but it doesn't need to be marked off by a permanent partition
+A room or other separately identifiable space, but it doesn't need to be marked off by a permanent partition

-Can't be used both for business and for personal purposes
+Not used both for business and for personal purposes

-Can't contain personal-use furnishings like a TV or a couch, though these items are common in many businesses
+Doesn't contain personal-use furnishings like a TV or a couch, though these items are common in many businesses

 You use part of the home for the storage of inventory or product samples.
 Your home must be the only fixed location of the trade or business.
-You must use the storage area on a regular basis, and it must be identifiably suitable for storage.
+You must use the storage area on a regular basis, and it must be suitable for storage.

 You use part of the home as a daycare facility for: